nuuuwan/news_lk3_data/README.md

 *2024-03-15 06:10:12* · [`dailyftlk`](https://www.ft.lk/columns/Questions-to-those-questioning-Sri-Lanka-s-IMF-program/4-759512) · `en`

+Becoming an export oriented economy is a good solution but it is a long term solution as we cannot become an export oriented economy overnight either as that takes years to materialise.

+The pause in repayment of external debt (except multilateral debt) for nearly 2 years is largely due to the creditors being reassured that the IMF is there.

 There has been a lot of criticism about Sri Lanka’s 17th IMF program from people of various backgrounds.
 They have made all kinds of accusations against the IMF program and criticised it.
 I agree that the IMF program is not the perfect solution.
 But the question is, what is the alternative?
 I am yet to see anyone who has offered a sensible alternative to the IMF.

-Sri Lanka’s debt is a staggering 128% of GDP and half of it is external debt which is in foreign currency.
-Sri Lanka could not have repaid its debt if it had not defaulted.
-The debt has to be restructured.
-The bilateral creditors and the international sovereign bondholders may not have agreed to restructure Sri Lanka’s debt without the IMF.
-People may point out that Argentina restructured parts of its external debt in 2005 and 2010 without an IMF program.
-But these are exceptions and nearly a decade later in 2018, Argentina was back again on an IMF program.

 ...